zankhana46/SQL-Agent/README.md

 ## Gen AI project - Chat with SQL DB with Langchain SQLTookit and Agent

-Chat with the agent her: https://zankhanas-sql-agent.streamlit.app/
+Chat with the agent here: https://zankhanas-sql-agent.streamlit.app/

 You wil need to create a API for yourself from here https://console.groq.com/keys